urbantrout/docs/en/templating/variables/categorymodel.md

   ## Methods

-  CategoryModel objects have the following methods:
+  Category Model objects have the following methods:

   ### `getAncestors( distance )`

-  Returns an {entry:templating/elementcriteriamodel:link} prepped to return the category’s ancestors (if it lives in a Structure section).
+  Returns an [ElementCriteria Model](elementcriteriamodel.md) prepped to return the category’s ancestors (if it lives in a Structure section).
 You can limit it to only return ancestors that are up to a certain distance away by passing the distance as an argument.

   ### `getChildren()`

-  Returns an {entry:templating/elementcriteriamodel:link} prepped to return the category’s children.
+  Returns an [ElementCriteria Model](elementcriteriamodel.md) prepped to return the category’s children.
 (This is an alias for `getDescendants(1)`)

   ### `getDescendants( distance )`

-  Returns an {entry:templating/elementcriteriamodel:link} prepped to return the category’s descendants.
+  Returns an [ElementCriteria Model](elementcriteriamodel.md) prepped to return the category’s descendants.
 You can limit it to only return descendants that are up to a certain distance away by passing the distance as an argument.

   ### `getGroup()`

-  Returns a [CategoryGroupModel]({entry:templating/categorygroupmodel}) object representing the category’s group.
+  Returns a [CategoryGroup Model](categorygroupmodel.md) object representing the category’s group.

   ### `getLink()`